HaithamDesouky/fonefunzone/README.md

 The serverside is very basic, utilising the usual REST API methods.

 The client side is made with React - with both class components to show my familiarity with how React was written before and more up to date with functional components with hooks.
+Styling was not the focus of the project, hence the basic UI.

 The database is using mongodb atlas and the photo uploading using cloudinary.